vmyrgiotis/vmyrgiotis.github.io/README.md

 Welcome to my GitHub page.
 I am a researcher currently working at the School of Geosciences of the University of Edinburgh.
 My research focuses on the interaction of agricultural ecosystems and the environment.
-I use mathematical modelling and data analylitics to understand, describe and predict the movement of carbon and nitrogen in the plants in soil of agricultural ecosystems.
+I use mathematical modelling and data analytics to understand, describe and predict the movement of carbon and nitrogen in the plants in soil of agricultural ecosystems.

 ### DALEC-Grass